Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 # IV.
 Few exemples of the framework and explication of a few techniques used in the scientific paper.

 ## EXEMPLE 1 - Choice of the mobile base positions and the tasks groups.
 In this small exemple, the mobile manipulator has to perform 34 actions which could be screwing, drilling ...
 The redundant space composed of the plannar position of the mobile base and the angle of swivel of the manipulator has been discretized in N_Yb = N_Xb = Nswiv = 9 values.
-The fig.4 represent the use case for this exemple.
+The fig. 4 represent the use case for this exemple.

 ![](FIG_GITHUB_README/use_case_34_tasks.png)
-Fig 4: Proposed use-case for this exemple
+Fig. 4: Proposed use-case for this exemple

 ### Obtention of the reduced matrix of the feasible tasks
 Based on step 0 and step 1 of the article, one can compute the following matrix (see fig. 5 - top) and its equivalent in node form (see fig. 5 - bottom).
 It represents for each mobile base position (Yb, Xb), the tasks which are reachables (I.K) and feasible (FCI).
 For exemple, the mobile base position (Yb=6, Xb=4) allows the reachability and the feasility (from a force point of view) of the tasks 1 to 8.

 ![](FIG_GITHUB_README/reduced_matrix_feasible_tasks_exemple.png)
-Fig 5: Reduced matrix of the feasibles tasks (top) and its node equivalence (bottom).
+Fig. 5: Reduced matrix of the feasibles tasks (top) and its node equivalence (bottom).

 In the previous figure, the root nodes (green - nodes 33, 34, 41, 42, 44, 50, 52 and 53) and the end nodes (orange - nodes 37 and 46) are represented.
 They correspond respectively to the nodes containing at least the task n°1 and the last task.